-Candidates select and use mathematical representations to engage students in examining understandings of mathematics concepts and the connections to other representations.
+Effective teaching of mathematics engages students in making connections among mathematical representations to deepen understanding of mathematics concepts and procedures and as tools for problem solving. engage students in examining understandings of mathematics concepts and the connections to other representations.